ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 Notice a few things:

-1. We are no longer passing the render method a `String`; we're passing a `Hash` with two key-value pairs
+1. We are no longer passing the render method a `String`; we're passing key-value pairs
-2. The first key-value pair tells Rails the name of the partial to render
+2. The first key-value pair tells Rails the name of the partial to render (`"authors/author"`)
-3. The second key-value pair points itself _to another `Hash`_.
-That `locals` `Hash` contains keys whose values will be assigned to them as local variables _within the partial_.
+3. The second key-value pair specifies the `locals` as a `Hash`.
+That `Hash`'s keys (`post_author` here) will be created as local variables _within the partial_.

 When we use locals, we need to make sure that the variables we refer to in our